epinio/docs/src/references/services.md

 ## Overview

-Services are, in general, external components providing some kind service (sic!) to applications, without being a direct part of the applications.
+Services are, in general, external components providing some kind of service (sic!) to applications, without being a direct part of the applications.

 Examples of services are